ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

   For the purposes of the present document, we focus on a protected communication channel used for conveyance that can ensure the same qualities as CWT without the COSE protection.
-Examples include conveyance via PCIe (Peripheral Component Interconnect Express) IDE (Integrity and Data Encryption), a TLS tunnel, or other object security than COSE, such as CMS or X.509 v3 certificates.
+Examples include conveyance via PCIe (Peripheral Component Interconnect Express) IDE (Integrity and Data Encryption), or a TLS tunnel.
-  Note that this means that, in specific cases, the Secure Channel as defined here does not itself provide mutual authentication.
-See {{secchan}}.

 All terms referenced or defined in this section are capitalized in the remainder of this document.